xcafebabe/drexler/README.md

 ## Synopsis

-Drexler is designed to make life easy by providing a basic framework  to kickstart Ionic projects.
-It contains best-practice directory structure to ensure code reusability and maximum scalability (based on John Papa [Lift](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#lift) Principle), it uses the best componens from developer community to accomplish most standar requirements as Localization, Preferences, Database, Theme handling and also it contains a sophisticated Gulp-based build system to ensure maximum productivity.
+Drexler is designed to make life easy by providing a basic framework  to kick start Ionic projects.
+It contains best-practice directory structure to ensure code re-usability and maximum scalability (based on John Papa [Lift](https://github.com/johnpapa/angular-styleguide/blob/master/a1/README.md#lift) Principle), it uses the best components from developer community to accomplish most standard requirements as Localization, Preferences, Database, Theme handling and also it contains a sophisticated Gulp-based build system to ensure maximum productivity.

 All you have to do is clone it, install it and start coding!! :)

+Have Fun!

-## Setup Drexler
+## Installation

-This guide is considering that you are going to deploy for Android Devices
+This guide is considering that you are going to deploy for **Android Devices**

 ### Android SDK